Written by 10:17 pm Biology, Immunology • 22 Comments

 GastritisStomachH+/K+ ATPase, intrinsic factorT cells/antibody

-Why your cells betray you?
+Why do your cells betray you?

 Understanding the reasons behind this betrayal involves looking at how the immune system works, what triggers its confusion, and why these self-attacks occur.
 The malfunctions may arise due to faulty genes, bad environment and even chronic infections.